A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Applications

-For the uncertain model, we introduce budgeted uncertainties in the expected returns that depend on a second vector of decision-variables~\mbox{$x \in [0,1]^N$}, which is, in contrast to the previous sections, continuous.
-The variable~$x_i$ models the decision whether and in what extent to hedge, i.e., to insure oneself, against the uncertainty in the expected return of asset~$i$, e.g., by acquiring additional information about the asset.
+We introduce budgeted uncertainties in the expected returns $\mu$ that depend on a second vector of decision-variables~\mbox{$x \in [0,1]^N$}, which is, in contrast to the previous sections, continuous.
+The variable~$x_i$ models the decision whether and to what extent to hedge, i.e., to insure oneself, against the uncertainty in the expected return of asset~$i$, e.g., by acquiring additional information about the asset.

-For this, we modify the objective function of Problem~\eqref{eq:portfolio-probl:nominal-model} to include the costs for hedging~$c^\top x$ as well as the uncertainties.
+For this, we modify the objective function of Problem~\eqref{eq:applications:portfolio:nominal-model} to include the costs for hedging~$h^\top x$ as well as the uncertainties.
 We obtain the uncertain portfolio selection problem